kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </figure>

 ## Q1 2019 Update
-This article focus is 2018 financial results for Alphabet Inc. But because Alphabet just released its Q1 earnings report, I will at least point out the main takeaways. **Overall, there were no significant changes**
+This article focus is 2018 financial results for Alphabet Inc. But because Alphabet just released its Q1 earnings report, I will at least point out the main takeaways. **Overall, there were no significant changes.**

 - **Revenues in Q1 were $36.3bn** which is **17% growth** compared to last year Q1.
 - Total **expenses grew by 26%** vs last year Q1 to $29.7bn, so again issues with expenses growing significantly more than revenues.
 - **strong growth of cloud** business (again no numbers disclosed)
 - **1.7bn** from total expenses is another **EU commission fine**, which as you can see is a business-as-usual expense for Google.
-Even without it expenses would grow by 19%.
+Even without it, expenses would grow by 19%.
--  the biggest % growth withing expenses was **R&D expenses** growing by X% and the biggest driver was headcount growth driven by Cloud segment
+-  **R&D expenses** were growing by 29% and the biggest driver was headcount growth driven by Cloud segment
-- Other Bets still have material contribution only on Alphabet's expenses and not revenue
+- Other Bets still have material contribution only on the Alphabet's expenses and not revenue
 - The number of employees continued to grow strongly and increased by 4,688 (engineers and product managers) in Q1 and ended up at **103,459 as of March 31, 2019.**
 - **Net income decreased** from $9.4bn in Q1 2019 by 29% to $6.7bn
 - Cash, cash equivalents and marketable securities increased during Q1 from $109.1bn to **$113.5bn.**

 ## 2019 Outlook

-I thing there is not need to worry about Google going out of business, but given its growing expenses, it is hard to see how is Google going to increase net income in the future.
+I think there is no need to worry about Google going out of business, but given its growing expenses, it is hard to see how is Google going to increase net income in the future.

 So far it looks that significant growth in costs that eats up all incremental revenue is going to continue.
-And it might be fine and make sense for an established company that has to heavily invest just to stay at the top, but then the question is if Google's current valuation is justifiable.
+It might make sense for an established company that has to invest heavily just to stay at the top, but then the question is if Google's current valuation is justifiable.

 **So what do you think?
 Will Google/Alphabet get its expenses under control soon?**